-Our worshipping community is centrally situated in the Heartland town of Gore, in the southernmost region of New Zealand.
+Our worship community is centrally situated in the Heartland town of Gore, in the southernmost region of New Zealand.

-Gore is a bustling, attractive town sitting picturesquely on the banks of the Mataura River, which wends its way through some of New Zealand’s most productive and beautiful farmland.
-It is worth mentioning that the Mataura is famed for the excellence of its trout fishing.
+Gore is a bustling, attractive town, sitting picturesquely on the banks of the Mataura River, which wends its way through some of New Zealand’s most productive and beautiful farmland.
+The Mataura is famed for the excellence of its trout fishing.

-This area is steeped in history, and with warm gentle summers, abundant rainfall and crisp winters, the town is well-known for it’s diversity of beautiful gardens- both public and privately owned.
+This area is steeped in history.
+We have warm gentle summers, abundant rainfall and crisp winters.
+The town is well-known for it’s beautiful gardens - both public and privately owned.

 Worship Services at St. Andrew’s